 The numbers do show that more restrictive gun laws make a difference.
 Lankford points to Australia as an example.
 The country had four mass shootings between 1987 and 1996.
 After those incidents, public opinion turned against gun ownership

 and Parliament passed stricter gun laws.
 Australia hasn't had a mass shooting since.

 There is not, however, the same political will in the United States.
 With one exception, Pew polls

 taken after many of the high-profile mass shootings suggest that Americans typically favor more gun ownership after such incidents.

-Lankford does have another theory that he plans to explore next with his research.
+Lankford does have another theory that he has been exploring with current research.